Taguhi Manukyan

 Months 1-2: Foundation Building

-1. Select 1-3 core topics aligned with business goals and existing expertise
+1. Choose your core topics (1-3) that match your business goals and expertise

-3. Create detailed topic maps showing relationships between subjects
+3. Create detailed topic maps that show relationships between subjects

-5. Develop an editorial calendar prioritizing pillar content
+5. Develop an editorial calendar (focusing on pillar content)

 Months 3-4: Core Content Development

-1. Create comprehensive pillar content for each core topic
+1. Create a comprehensive pillar content for each core topic

 2. Develop essential cluster content addressing major subtopics